rFronteddu/host-monitor/README.md

 ## Configuration
 The host monitor will look for a configuration file called **hostmonitor.yaml**.
 Once a configuration file is found, active sensors must be defined.
-Sensor flags are used to enable each respective sensor.
+Sensor flags are used to enable each respective sensor.<br>
-If a conf file is not found, everything is active and statistics are delivered towards localhost.
+If a conf file is not found, everything is active and statistics are delivered towards localhost.<br>
 Note that YAML is case-sensitive and there is no input validation.

 ### Configuration example